 Cost of living in Mombasa

-The cost of living is reasonable and, while it can be hard to find home comforts, expats do have easy access to a number of luxuries.
+The cost of living in Mombasa is reasonable – the city was ranked 173rd out of the 227 countries in the survey.
+While it can be hard to find home comforts, expats do have easy access to a number of luxuries, thanks to the buying power the usually have in Kenya.

 The standard of accommodation for expats living in Mombasa is high.
 Houses and apartments tend to be spacious and modern, yet fairly affordable, and most expats choose housing within a secure gated community.